nasiegel88/webvitals/README.md

 ## Introduction

-Users: Employees at the Primate Center are the expected users of this software.
-Webvitals can only be accessed from within the Primate Center intranet and requires to credentials to access the website.
+__Users:__ Employees at the Primate Center are the expected users of this software.
+Webvitals can only be accessed from within the Primate Center intranet and requires credentials to access the website.
 Users will need to have IT run the installation as it requires admin privileges.

-Purpose: This software is to be used to aid users in performing large animal queries from within the Primate Center's database.
+__Purpose:__ This software is to be used to aid users in performing large animal queries from within the Primate Center's database.
 Available parameters include `location`, `weight`, `snomed`, and `diarrhea observations`.

 ## Installation

 Due to the age of the Webvitals website, the only to way launch it is with an older version of Firefox.
-Note that Firefox 56 will not replace and update to date versions of Firefox.
-Furthermore, this program has only been tested on Windows, which is another result of aged Webvitals platform.
+Note that Firefox 56 will not replace any update-to-date versions of Firefox and will instead by installed as a separate application.
+Furthermore, this program has only been tested on Windows, which is another result of the aged Webvitals platform.

 #### Install Firefox 56

 Make sure you have Firefox 56 installed on your system.
-If the required version of Firefox is not alread installed, it installation file can be found [here](https://ftp.mozilla.org/pub/firefox/releases/56.0.2/win64/en-US/).
+If the required version of Firefox is not already installed, its installation file can be found [here](https://ftp.mozilla.org/pub/firefox/releases/56.0.2/win64/en-US/).

 #### Install Miniconda for Windows